javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 : That button does not move the execution.
 Just a mass on/off for breakpoints.

 <span class="devtools" style="background-position:-90px -146px"></span> -- enable/disable automatic pause in case of an error.
-: When enabled, and the developer tools is open, a script error automatically pauses the execution.
-Then we can analyze variables to see what went wrong.
+: When enabled, if the developer tools is open, an error during the script execution automatically pauses it.
+Then we can analyze variables in the debugger to see what went wrong.
 So if our script dies with an error, we can open debugger, enable this option and reload the page to see where it dies and what's the context at that moment.

 ```smart header="Continue to here"
 Right click on a line of code opens the context menu with a great option called "Continue to here".